FrontendMasters/front-end-handbook-2017/recap.md

 * Most every realized they will have to have a multi-device strategy plan when development for the web
 * More developer, from other languages, continue to flood the JavaScript space brining with them things like type checking and an obsession with class syntax and OOP concepts
 * Front-end devs are introduced to Hot Module replacement techniques and time travel debugging
+* More waiting for a native JavaScript browser module loader
+* Enforcing CSS and JavaScript style conventions becomes more important (considering ES3 to ES6 code and CSS pre-processors syntactical variations)